maxxiimo/the-front-end-manifesto/foundation-styles.md

 Keep it DRY!
 ------------

 Try not ... no ...
 DON'T Repeat Yourself!
 In CSS this means consolidating where possible.
-There are also some other techniques that do not DRY up your code in output per se, but they do DRY things up when writing your stylesheets, before they are processed: variables and mixins.
+There are also some other techniques that do not DRY up your code in output per se, but they do DRY things up when writing your stylesheets, before they are processed: Variables and Mixins.

 ### Consolidate

 Suppose for example in this no duh! contrived example I have two major sections to my layout.
-One holds my main content, and the other is an aside (I'm using Twitter Bootstrap in this example thus the .row and .span's):
+One holds my main content, and the other is an aside:

     .container
       .row